efournier92/Geometric-Classes/README.md

 # Geometric Models

-This is an exercise I did to practice my OOP skills by building two classes: `circle` and `square`.
-Each class has a variety of instance methods for calculating information about the shapes in question.
+This is an exercise I did to practice my OOP skills by building two class models: `circle` and `square`.
+Each model has a variety of instance methods for calculating information about the shapes in question.

 The `spec` folder contains RSpec unit tests.
 I used these to drive development, and they provide full test coverage of both models.